 From the beginning of the pandemic we learned that high risk groups are more susceptible to severe disease and death from the COVID-19.
 In addition to age, high risk factors listed by the CDC include:

 - heart disease

 What about cancer?
 Early reports have indicated that cancer might also increase the rate of severe complications from a COVID-19 illness, particularly in patients receiving active treatment or those with blood cancers (which effect the immune system) and lung cancers, since the virus has the greatest impact on the respiratory system.
 More recent larger studies have cast doubt on these initial results, finding that COVID-19 patients with cancer have similar outcomes to those without cancer (ACS, 2021).
 The CDC guidelines as of February 3, 2021 state, “Having cancer currently increases your risk of severe illness from COVID-19.
 At this time, it is not known whether having a history of cancer increases your risk.”
 (CDC, 2021) Both the National Cancer Institute and the American Cancer Society are doing long-range studies to determine the effect of COVID-19 and cancer over time.
-If you have had COVID-19 and cancer and are interested in participating in these studies, please see https://ccc19.org/ or cancer.gov for details.
+If you have had COVID-19 and cancer and are interested in participating in these studies, please see The COVID-19 and Cancer Consortium or National Cancer Institute for details.